Last Updated on: 7th September 2024, 05:28 am

 The address of Carmo Convent is Largo do Carmo, Chiado.

-This historic monastery located in Lisbon, Portugal, the Carmo Convent, also known as the Convent of Our Lady of Mount Carmel, was founded by Nuno Álvares Pereira.
+This historic monastery located in Lisbon, Portugal, also known as the Convent of Our Lady of Mount Carmel, was founded by Nuno Álvares Pereira.

 The Carmo Convent is known for its Gothic architecture, boasting arched windows and doors, pointed spires, and ornate carvings.
 The monastery is also home to a cloister, a chapel, and a chapter house.
 The place is nowadays a museum, hosting ancient artifacts such as an Egyptian mummy and two South American mummies of children.
 The museum is in the former nave area of the church.